apache/doris-website/blog/Building-a-Data-Warehouse-for-Traditional-Industry.md

 ---
 {
-    'title': 'Building a data warehouse for traditional industry', 'summary': "The best component for you is the one that suits you most.
+    'title': 'Building a data warehouse for traditional industry', 'description': "The best component for you is the one that suits you most.
 In Midland Realty, we don't have too much data to process but want a data platform easy to use and maintain.", 'date': '2023-05-12',
     'author': 'Herman Seah',
     'tags': ['Best Practice'],